FAQ about Compute Cloud

 -

 Note that network computing depends on the vCPU performance.
-Run synthetic tests that do not affect disk usage to diagnose network problems.
-If it does have to do with a slow network, we recommend adding a vCPU and retesting it.
+To diagnose network problems, run synthetic tests that do not involve disk usage.
+If the issue is indeed related to a slow network, we recommend adding vCPUs and retesting.

-Which operating systems are supported by Yandex Cloud VMs?
+Which operating systems do Yandex Cloud VMs support?

-Such VMs support Linux and Windows-based operating systems.
+Yandex Cloud VMs support Linux and Windows operating systems.

-Public boot disk images that have been tested in Yandex Cloud are available for popular distributions of these systems.
+Public boot disk images for popular distributions of these systems are available and tested in Yandex Cloud.

 Why can't I see my previous operations in the management console?